hanasakiryou/Minecraft-Worlds/README.md

 **ANY ATTEMPT OF DIRECTLY PUSH INTO MAIN BRANCH IS STRICTLY PROHIBITED** and once discovered, the user's permission and access to push **WOULD BE REMOVED PERMANENTLY.**

 ![Hiho_Gitpush_Kinshi](https://github.com/user-attachments/assets/7c282dbc-caaa-4f85-b38f-fbbf267d727a)

+The push folder should be uniform with all of our stored folder in the repo.
+Please check and learn about the general structure of our folder before your push.
+If the structure doesn't match, we might REJECT your pull request without further notice.

 Contact via email (rinalic39@gmail.com) to grant access for push.